Cl3ffy/cleffy-list/README.md

 # cleffy-list
 This is my personal playerlist for [Team Fortress 2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector).

-Bots will be marked with the word "Bot" in the "reason" section.
-Human cheaters will have blank "reason".
+Bots will be marked with the word "Bot" in the "reason/proof" section.
+Human cheaters will have blank "reason/proof".

 **I will only mark players who I am 100% confident are cheating as cheater.**